maljoras/FishTracker/README.md

                        fishId: [2101x5 double]
 ~~~~

-Each of the field as the diumensions [nFrames x nFish x nDims] where nDims are additional dimensions dependent on the field.
+Each of the field as the dimensions [nFrames x nFish x nDims] where nDims are additional dimensions dependent on the field.
 For instance, to plot the x-velocity for each from and fish after tracking:

 ~~~~
 >> res = ft.getTrackingResults();